 The Customer may submit Change Requests via the Support Portal.
 Upon receiving any such Change Request, Go Auction will (at regular review meetings) evaluate the request and provide a written response via the Support Portal.
 The written response will include a statement of the availability of Go Auction’s personnel and resources, as well as any impact the proposed changes will have on the fees to be paid by the Customer.
 We give no guarantees or timescales on providing these updates.

 6. Onboarding arrangements

 Go Auction recognise that when an auctioneer first starts using the Software, extra support may be needed to assist staff with adapting to the system.
 Our onboarding support arrangements for new auctioneers will be outlined during the sales process, and in the onboarding documentation provided by your client account manager.

 7. Support Levels

-7.1 The Standard Support option includes the following features and assistance:
+7.1 The Standard Support Service includes the following features and assistance: